 • Notarized letter from the landlord

-• Drivers license and Car Registration with the property address on it
+• Driver's license and car registration with the New Brunswick address on it

 Along with your proof of residence you need valid vehicle registration and valid driver's license.
-If the vehicle registration is in a different surname than yours you must also present a notarized letter from the vehicle owner authorizing you to use that vehicle.
+If the vehicle registration is in a different surname and address than the license, you must also present a notarized letter from the vehicle owner authorizing you to use that vehicle.

-A Tenant Permit may only be picked up by the individual applying for the permit.
-Once you receive your tenant decal it must be properly affixed to the vehicle you registered with the NBPA to be valid.
+A Tenant Permit may only be acquired by the individual applying for the permit.

-Visitor Permits must be obtained by the property owner at the NBPA Office.
-The property owner must provide the NBPA with a current tax bill, mortgage statement, or property deed in order to obtain the visitor permits.
-A one family structure is entitled to only one visitor permit.
-All other structures are entitled to a maximum of two visitor permits.
+Visitor Permits must be obtained by the tenants of the dwelling online on the digital permits site.
+The tenant must provide the same proofs required for a tenant permit in order to obtain the visitor permits.
+All houses are entitled to a maximum of two visitor permits.

 How long does the Visitor Permit last?

 A visitor permit may be used and reused by visitors as long as the permit has not expired.
-The expiration date is clearly marked on the permit.
-Visitor Permits are issued annually and last from June 1st to June 1st.
+Visitor Permits are issued annually and last from June 1st to May 31st.